FindMySchool LogoFindMySchool

 One practical indicator of day-to-day culture is the school’s emphasis on routines around attendance and punctuality, plus the provision of breakfast.
 In a Headteacher’s Blog update, the school references a free breakfast offer for any student and links punctuality to readiness to learn.
 For some families, this small operational detail matters more than glossy marketing because it signals an attempt to remove barriers to starting the day well.

-For GCSE outcomes, Jewellery Quarter Academy is ranked 3,687th in England and 97th in Birmingham (FindMySchool ranking based on official data).
-This places performance below England average overall, within the lower 40% of schools in England on this measure (25th to 60th percentile is the middle band; this sits beyond that range).
+For GCSE outcomes, Jewellery Quarter Academy is ranked 3,487th out of 3,895 schools in England for GCSE academic outcomes and 89th in Birmingham on the overall secondary ranking (FindMySchool ranking based on official data).
+This places performance below the national midpoint overall, within the lower end of schools in England on this measure.

-EBacc measures are also low in the most recent published data available here.
-The average EBacc points score is 2.83, and the percentage of pupils achieving grades 5 or above across the EBacc subjects is 2.3%.
-The EBacc entry rate is reported as 19.5%.
+The average EBacc points score is 3.3, and the percentage of pupils achieving grades 5 or above across the EBacc subjects is 8.9%.
+The EBacc entry rate is reported as 39.7%.
 For parents, the practical implication is that the school’s current outcomes suggest significant work is needed to improve curriculum access, retention of learning, and examination readiness across the full range of subjects.

 Parents comparing schools locally should use the FindMySchool Local Hub page and Comparison Tool to put these measures next to nearby options, especially if you are weighing a central Birmingham commute against a more suburban catchment school.